 |Usable battery (Pod Point estimate)||14.4 kWh|

 |Official CO2 emissions (NEDC)||0 gCO2/km|

-The Citroën C-Zero is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The Citroën C-Zero is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|

 * For further information including how to calculate personal BiK liabilities, please visit our Electric Car Tax guide.

 |Ultra Low Emission Zone Charge**||£0|